bor0/gidti/manuscript/chapter5.md

 prf : MyNat
 ```

-Q> By the definition of `MyNat` we are sure that there exists a type constructor of `MyNat`, but how do we tell Idris?
+Q> By the definition of `MyNat` we are sure that there exists a value constructor of `MyNat`, but how do we tell Idris?

 I> ### Definition 5
 I>